St. Louis 1 Catholic High School Surabaya: Achievements

-St. Louis 1 Senior High School is particularly well known for its sports, where it host a multi-function sport hall called the bangsal, as well as an outdoor sport field.
+St. Louis 1 Senior High School is particularly well known for its sports, hosting a multi-function sport hall called the bangsal, as well as an outdoor sport field.
 St. Louis students are also active in national and international competition, and has held the champion title for the Development Basketball League, the biggest basketball competition for Indonesian high school, for a total of 3 times, as well as 1 runner up.

 St. Louis 1 has a well-established system for encouraging its pupils to produce high-standard of work, and thus, highly selective of its prospective students.
 This has led the school to won many awards and is considered the best school in East Java (ranked 1st) and in Indonesia (ranked 2nd).
 Many of its students ranked high on the Joint State Universities Selection Scheme (SBMPTN), as well as the National State Universities Selection Process (SNMPTN).
 The 2 are different as the Joint Selection is held by individual university, whilst the later is held by the Directorate General of Higher Education.
 Many of St. Louis alumni has also went to pursue their tertiary education abroad, many of whom entered prestigious universities, such as: National University of Singapore, Nanyang Technological University, Monash University, University of New South Wales, City University of Hong Kong, University of Hong Kong, etc.

 Along with other Indonesian school system, St. Louis recognises the presence of OSIS (Student Union) in its jurisdiction.
 Extracurricular activity and clubs also exist in the school, catering for a wide range of interest, namely: Band, Basketball, Liturgical Services, Biology Science Club, Badminton, Chest, Chemistry Science Club, Cinematography, English Club, Aerobic Club, Soccer, Journalism, Catechumens, Entrepreneurship, Leadership, Mathematics Science Club, Flower Arrangements Club, Wall Magazine Club, Liturgical Music Club, Sports, and Choir.